-Lindsay lives with her son, Connor and husband, Seth, in Minersville - though the house hunt is on.
+Lindsay is a proud daughter of Schuylkill County.
+She is often found at local events, enjoying all the area has to offer.
+She lives with her son, Connor and husband, Seth, in Minersville.
 She works for Evans Delivery Company in Schuylkill Haven after many years with Hillside SPCA.

 The treasurer provides a monthly update on the financial matters of Jefferson Grange #1384 and ensures the dues are collected promptly, recorded and portions due the State and National Grange are remitted.

 Amanda Brozana Rios